MileHacker Logo

 • Information can be sought from local disability rights organizations.

-• Direct inquiry to specific establishments is recommended for their accessibility features.
+• Direct inquiry to specific establishments is suggested for their accessibility features.

-• Travel with a companion if you foresee challenges due to limited local services.
+• Travel with a companion if you foresee challenges on account of minimal local services.

 Emergency Phrases